leo-texuanw/Learning/aws/docs/S3_and_Athena.md

 - HTTPS endpoint: encrypted in flight

 You are free to use the endpoint you want, but HTTPS is recommended.
 Most clients would use the HTTPS endpoint by default.

+#### Encryption at rest: Server-Side Encryption

+- SSE-S3: encrypts S3 objects using keys handled & managed by AWS
+  - Easiest
+  - AES-256 encryption type
+  - Must set HTTP/S header: "x-amz-server-side-encruption":"AES256"
+- SSE-KMS: encryption using keys handled & managed by AWS Key management Service
+  - KMS Advantages: user control + audit trail
+  - Must set HTTP/S header: "x-amz-server-side-encryption":"aws:kms"
+- SSE-C: server-side encryption using data keys fully managed by the customer outside of AWS (when you want to manage your own encryption keys)
+  - Amazon S3 does not store the encryption key you provide
+  - HTTPS is mandatory for SSE-C.
+  - Provided content + Encryption key in HTTP headers, for every HTTP request made

+#### Encryption at rest: Client-Side Encryption
+  - Clients must encrypt data themselves before sending to S3
+  - Clients must decrypt data themselves when retrieving from S3
+  - Client library such as the Amazon S3 Encryption client might be helpful
+  - Customer fully manages the keys and encryption cycle

 ### S3 Security